Oddernes (municipality): History

 The parish of Oddernæs was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, the municipality had a population of 2,373.
 On 31 December 1893, the area on the east side of the Topdalsfjorden (population: 1,113) was separated to form the new municipality of Randesund.
 The split left Oddernes with 3,076 inhabitants.
 On 1 July 1921, the area of Lund (population: 2,164) which is located on the headland between the mouth of the river Otra and the Topdalsfjorden was transferred from Oddernes municipality to the town of Kristiansand, constituting a new borough in the town.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1965, the town of Kristiansand (population: 27,100) was greatly expanded by merging with the neighboring municipalities of Oddernes (population: 18,668), Randesund (population: 1,672), and Tveit (population: 2,802).

-Today, the borough of Oddernes hardly corresponds to the old municipality.
+Today, the name lives on in the borough of Oddernes in Kristiansand, but it hardly corresponds to the area of the old municipality.
 In fact, the Hånes area in Oddernes borough is the only part of the borough that was also in the old municipality of Oddernes.
 Other places in Kristiansand that were a part of Oddernes was the entire Vågsbygd borough (except for Voiebyen) as well as Hellemyr, Strai, Mosby, Lund, and Justvik.
 Oddernes Church is now actually located in the borough of Lund, but it still has the same name today.
 Similarly, the old Oddernes High School is located in Vågsbygd Centrum, but it changed the name to Vågsbygd High School since it is no longer in Oddernes.